asha30/traffic-sign-detection/README.md

 # Traffic_Sign_Detection
 Developed a model for traffic sign detection using various signs on road which helps for self driving cars to follow driving rules and provide a safe journey.This model is trained using nearly 100,000 images having 43 different classes.
 ### Features
 Import  libraries
-Import dataset
+Import Dataset
 Preprocess Data
 Visualize Data
 Split Data in to X and Y
 Split Data into Train and Test sets
 Build a model
 Prediction of test dataset
 Predict and Visualize test data
 ### Applications
 * Dynamic Map Updates: Integrating traffic sign detection models with GPS systems allows for dynamic updating of maps, incorporating real-time traffic sign information, which can guide drivers more accurately.